-- 1. If you do not have a PMP Clearinghouse account, perform the steps in Creating Your Account. - Or - 2.
-If you have a PMP Clearinghouse account but have not enabled SFTP access, perform the steps in Adding SFTP Access to an Upload Account. - 3.
+- 2. If you have a PMP Clearinghouse account but have not enabled SFTP access, perform the steps in Adding SFTP Access to an Upload Account. - 3.
 Prepare the data file(s) for submission, using the ASAP specifications described in Appendix A: ASAP 4.2B Specifications. - 4.
-SFTP the file to sftp://sftp.pmpclearinghouse.net. - 5.
+SFTP the file to sftp://sftp.pmpclearing-house.net. - 5.
 When prompted, enter the username and password you created when setting up the SFTP account. - 6.
 Place the file in the appropriate PMP-abbreviated directory. - 7.
 You can view the results of the transfer/upload on the Submissions page in PMP Clearinghouse.